 Largely Unreported Water Quality Crisis Underway In Flint Michigan

 Tap Water Chlorination: What You Need To Know

 Does Boiling My Water Purify It?

 Our tech support team gets a lot of questions from people looking to purify their water by boiling or freezing it.
-Doing a quick web search, we learned that there is A LOT of bad information out there on the topic, which is strange because it's pretty straightforward and there isn't really any room for debate.
+Doing a quick web search, we learned that there is A LOT of bad information out there on the topic.

 What Does Boiling My Water Protect Against?

 In the United States, we are very fortunate that modern disinfection practices have nearly eliminated widespread waterborne illness.
 However, sometimes unplanned things do happen (e.g. water main breaks) which opens up an opportunity for biological contamination.
 When this happens, municipalities may issue a boil order or notice, because boiling water kills potentially dangerous microorganisms.

 Freezing things slows down the growth of bacteria, and is the reason why frozen foods can be stored for long periods of time.